Tiny-Earth/DemoSite/site/src/inclusive.md

 ![Illustration of the five dimensions of inclusive teaching, with a focus on dimensions dealing with identities: instructors, climate, and students.](assets/five-dimensions-of-inclusive-teaching-vert.svg)

-Identity comprises the social, emotional, and professional attributes of an individual (Rus et al., 2013; Peterson et al., 1999).
+Identity comprises the social, emotional, and professional attributes of an individual [rus2013teachers, peterson1999institutional](@cite).
 It can be influenced by life experiences, positionality, and power.
 Identity affects how we choose to present ourselves, relate to others, and prioritize content, which in turn, influences the learning climate.

-**Social identity** is defined as the sense of self that comes from membership in a social group and the value attached to membership within that group by society (Tajfel, 1981. p.
-255).
+**Social identity** is defined as the sense of self that comes from membership in a social group and the value attached to membership within that group by society [tajfel1979individuals](@cite).
 It can change over time and between contexts [gee2000identity](@cite).
 Moreover, each of us holds multiple social identities that intersect to shape our unique experiences, both in how we see ourselves and how others see us [crenshaw2013demarginalizing, gordon2008ghostly](@cite).
 Although social science research has historically highlighted discrimination against protected social groups, it is also important to recognize the full picture of what it means to "belong" in a group, such as its members' unique joys, values, experiences, and means for fighting back against their discrimination [tuck2009suspending](@cite).
 Otherwise, we risk portraying these groups only ever in terms of their "damage."

 **Emotional identity** characterizes how a person responds to their own emotions and the emotions of others.
 It is informed by experiences, power dynamics, and agency.

-**Professional identity** (in our case, teacher identity or STEM instructor identity) encompasses how individuals perceive themselves and construct their professional identities as teachers within educational settings (Yuan & Liu, 2021, p.
-2).
+**Professional identity** (in our case, teacher identity or STEM instructor identity) encompasses how individuals perceive themselves and construct their professional identities as teachers within educational settings [yuan2019confrontation](@cite).
 An instructor’s professional identity is dynamic and influenced by experience and positionality [sachs2005teacher](@cite).

 !!! note ""